Greece passes reform law to unlock more EU/IMF rescue loans

-The law, which was a condition for further aid instalments, passed easily with the solid backing of the three parties comprising Greece’s ruling coalition, by 168 to 123 votes.
+The law, which was a condition for further aid installments, passed easily with the solid backing of the three parties comprising Greece’s ruling coalition, by 168 to 123 votes.

 Following parliament’s approval, senior euro zone officials will meet on Monday to approve overdue payment of 2.8 billion euros ($3.65 billion) in rescue loans, finance minister Yannis Stournaras said.

-Euro zone finance ministers will then meet on May 13 to release a further 6 billion euro instalment, he added.
+Euro zone finance ministers will then meet on May 13 to release a further 6 billion euro installment, he added.

 Greece needs that money to pay wages, pensions and bonds held by the European Central Bank that mature on May 20.